2021 Los Angeles Rams Depth Chart

 By Nathanael Gabler

-The 2017 Rams season marked what was one of the more remarkable single season turnarounds in the history of the NFL.
+Last season, the Rams marked what was one of the more remarkable single season turnarounds in the history of the NFL.
 In 2016, the Rams were the worst offense in the league, scoring only 14 points per game (1.5ppg worse than the 31st ranked Browns).
-In 2017, the team scored 29.9 points per game, the most in the entire NFL.
-Jared Goff was a bust in 2016; in 2017 he showed flashes of why General Manager Les Snead took him first overall.
-Todd Gurley’s 2016 campaign made his rookie explosion seem like a fluke; in 2017 he was the NFL Offensive Player of the Year.
+The team then scored 29.9 points per game, the most in the entire NFL.
+Jared Goff was a bust in; then he showed flashes of why General Manager Les Snead took him first overall.
+Todd Gurley’s campaign made his rookie explosion seem like a fluke; he was the NFL Offensive Player of the Year.

 All this shows what a difference one-year can make in the NFL – especially when there’s a coaching change involved.
-Offensive wonderkid Sean McVay is responsible for a lot of the offensive fireworks we saw in Los Angeles in 2017 and based on the moves the team made this offseason, the Rams’ Super Bowl window is now.
+Offensive wonderkid Sean McVay is responsible for a lot of the offensive fireworks we saw in Los Angeles in last seasonand based on the moves the team made this offseason, the Rams’ Super Bowl window is now.

 Les Snead and the Rams’ offseason resembled that of a teenager playing Madden with a bottomless checkbook.
 The Rams shipped linebacker Alec Ogletree and edge rusher Robert Quinn for two picks a piece, traded two picks (including a 2019 2nd rounder) for Chiefs corner Marcus Peters, got Aquib Talib from the Broncos for a 5th rounder, shipped two picks (including their 2018 first) to New England for Brandon Cooks, and signed Ndamukong Suh to a one-year contract.
 They did get some picks in return for Talib and Peters, but this Rams team – especially on the defensive side of the ball – is going to look much different than last year.